Teichlab/cellhint/README.md

   #Access the distance object.
   alignment.base_distance
   ```
   The main content of this object is the distance matrix (`alignment.base_distance.dist_mat`) between all cells (rows) and all cell types (columns).
-Values in this matrix are either calculated (the default) or inferred (if `use_pct` is `True`) by `celltypist.harmonize`, and after a normalisation procedure, lie between 0 and 1.
+Values in this matrix are either calculated (the default) or inferred (if `use_pct` is `True`) by `cellhint.harmonize`, and after a normalisation procedure, lie between 0 and 1.
 If there are strong cross-dataset batches, an inferred distance matrix obtained from the PCT algorithm is usually more accurate.
 Metadata of cells and cell types for this matrix can be found in `alignment.base_distance.cell` and `alignment.base_distance.cell_type`, which record raw information such as the dataset origin and original author annotation.

   During the internal harmonisation process, each cell is assigned the most similar cell type from each dataset.
 This result is stored in the assignment matrix (`alignment.base_distance.assignment`), with rows being cells (cell metadata can be found in `alignment.base_distance.cell` as mentioned above), columns being datasets, and elements being the assigned cell types in different datasets.
 This matrix can be interpreted as a summary of multi-data label transfers.
   ```python